ietf/wiki.ietf.org/group/iab/Liaison_Coordinator_Job_Description.md

     - Coordinate with the secretariat to announce a new liaison manager and update the webpage and datatracker.
     - Onboard new liaison managers into process and expectations.

-3. Maintainance and establishment of formal liaison relationships
+3. Maintainance and Establishment of Formal Liaison Relationships
   - A new liaison relationship to a other SDO requires approval by the entire IAB.
 Usually a decision is taken after one or multiple coordination meetings between (parts of) the IAB and representatives of the other SDO.
 The liaison coordinator will help lead the process and identify/propose a person to serve as the liaison manager (see above).
   - If required, the liaison coordinators work on any documentation regarding a new liaison relationship (i.e. fill and send froms as e.g. in case of the ISO process (see [ISO liaison relationship](/group/iab/ISO_liaison_relationship)), or work on a common MoU if needed) and maintain existing documentations (see https://www.ietf.org/about/liaisons/)
   - Subscribe to the respective coordination mailing lists and particiapte in meetings/calls of the liaison coordination groups (see below).